Essentials for good health

 The recommended dose has formerly been too low - maximum 800 IU per day.
 Recent research indicates that if you totally avoid the sun, or live above 35°N you need about 5,000 IU vitamin D a day in the winter period.

 Formerly it was believed that the vitamin was toxic in that range, but this is wrong.
-One has to take 50.000 IU for one month or more before signs of toxicity appears.
-5000 IU per day has been found to prevent calcification of arteries and for other positive health effects.
+One has to take 50.000 IU for one month or even more before signs of toxicity appears.
+Vitamin A has a close relation with vitamin D, and some observations indicate that vitamin D can only cause toxic effects when there is a deficiency of vitamin A. 5000 IU per day has been found to prevent calcification of arteries (along with vitamin K2) and has other positive health effects.

 5000 IU vitamin D3 per day in Oct-April in latitudes above 35°N is needed for optimal blood levels (5099 ng/ml).
 This may sound much considering the old RDI values, but it is actually what you get in less than an hour in the sun at noontime at the beach.